fpgasystems/hacc/docs/infrastructure.md

 </tbody>
 </table> -->

+## Building cluster
+We are offering a building cluster for development and bitstream compilation purposes.
+Multiple users can access this machine simultaneously without booking it first.
+Please only use the HACC build servers if you do not have access to similar resources at your research institution: too many users running large jobs on this machine will likely cause builds to run slowly—or sometimes to fail.
+Also, avoid using the build servers for debugging or simulating your hardware.

 ## High-end servers and Xilinx accelerator cards
 ### AMD EPYC
 EPYC is the world’s highest-performing x86 server processor with faster performance for cloud, enterprise, and HPC workloads.
 To learn more about it, please refer to the [AMD EPYC processors website](https://www.amd.com/en/processors/epyc-server-cpu-family) and its [data sheet.](https://www.amd.com/system/files/documents/amd-epyc-7003-series-datasheet.pdf)